Suds & Science

 Suds & Science at Callahan’s Pub & Brewery

 It’s not a scientific mystery that learning is more fun when you’re drinking with friends and colleagues.
-And thus, the idea for Suds & Science was born: bimonthly events that bring scientists face-to-face with the general public in a neighborhood bar.
-The evening begins with a 15- to 20-minute fun-yet-informative presentation, which kicks off an extended discussion between the scientist and the audience—all while the audience drinks along.
+And thus, the idea for Suds & Science was born: monthly events that bring scientists face-to-face with the general public in a neighborhood bar.
+The evening begins with a short fun-yet-informative presentation, which kicks off an extended discussion between the scientist and the audience—all while the audience drinks along.
 You can learn about everything from the science of beer to superhero physics to the genius of genomes.
 All of that for the price of a beverage!
 Suds & Science puts the fun and spirit(s) back into science.

 Date & Time: July 11, 6:30 to approx. 8 p.m.

 Location: Stone Brewing World Bistro & Gardens, 2816 Historic Decatur Road #116, San Diego, CA 92106

 President Obama recently launched the $215 million Precision Medicine Initiative.
 This initiative aims to speed up progress toward personalized medicine for all.
 Join Dr. Jessica Rusert, researcher at the Sanford-Burnham Medical Research Institute and Sanford Consortium for Regenerative Medicine as she explains the possibilities and challenges of personalized medicine.
 What does personalized medicine mean?
 How does it help doctors make better treatment decisions?
 And why is the initiative so important to humanity?

 Date & Time: August 8, 6:30 to approx. 8 p.m.